155 Comments

 The ultimate jury is the American people.
 I witnessed this during the Watergate hearings -- serving in the Navy at the time.

-I suppose some can justify selling the American people down the river -- by giving up on them.
+I suppose some can justify selling the American people short -- by giving up on them.
 They might have very compelling reasons for doing so.
 I am just of a generation where that is not an option.

 Today’s essay by Simon is so damning, so packed with overwhelming evidence that America’s resistance is far stronger than Mad King Donald and his cronies.
 So encouraging to read!